BlogInvesting

 Watch-outs: Application windows are narrow and check sizes run higher, so it fits established operators more than absolute first-timers.

-Best for: Best for female operators at top tech companies who want vetted weekly deal flow.
+Best for: female operators at top tech companies who want vetted weekly deal flow.

 Where to start: Visit thecouncil.co/membership to apply during an open window.